Are you designing or overseeing the design of a new website?

-Over the last couple of years, content management systems, including WordPress, have been moving towards richer content editing experiences (how you edit your pages or content).
+Over the last few years, content management systems (CMS), including WordPress, have been moving towards richer content editing experiences.

-For example, WordPress has transitioned from the traditional content editor, which is much like a single large text area, through to visual page building experiences, so you can preview things in real time.
+For example, with the launch of Gutenberg in 2018, WordPress transitioned from the traditional content editor, which was much like a single large text area, through to visual page-building experiences, so you can preview things in real-time.